Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 In the fall, cut the dying foliage of the herbaceous peonies to the ground and remove it.
 Tree peonies will lose their leaves.
 Leave the wooden stems, but remove the fallen leaves.
 Leaving dead plant material in your garden is an invitation to pests to make themselves at home and hibernate over the winter.

 Every year you will see ants on your peony buds.
 Don’t be alarmed.
 They won’t harm the buds or flowers.
 Peony buds secrete a sweet nectar that attracts the ants.
 That’s all that they are after.
 It used to be believed that the ants were necessary to remove the nectar before it hardened and prevented the buds from opening.
 This is not true.
 Also not true is the belief that peonies need ants to bloom.

 Peonies prefer to grow undisturbed.
 They don’t need dividing, especially the tree peonies which can’t be divided because they are grafted.
 But occasionally, peonies need to be transplanted or divided.
 This is best done in the fall, 6 weeks before the ground freezes.

 To divide them, cut all of the foliage down to the ground, then carefully dig up the clump.
 Using a hose, wash all of the soil off of the tubers.
-Using a sharp knife, cut the tuber into pieces making sure that each piece has 3 to 5 buds.
+Using a sharp knife, cut the tuber into pieces making sure that each piece has 3 to 5 buds as well as roots.
+Discard any pieces that are dead or diseased.
 Then replant each division as described above.
 It could take up to two years for the divisions to start blooming.
 Peonies do not like being moved or divided!

 © 2019 Caren White